Chart Color Schemes

 Residential development activity is lower than average in Callala Bay - Currarong according to AreaSearch's national comparison of local real estate markets

-Callala Bay - Currarong has averaged approximately 31 new dwelling approvals each year over the past five financial years from FY21 to FY25, totalling 156 homes.
-As of FY26 so far, 10 approvals have been recorded.
-Despite population decline in the area, housing supply has remained adequate relative to demand, maintaining a balanced market with good buyer choice.
-The average value of new dwellings approved is $661,000, indicating that developers are targeting the premium market segment with higher-end properties.
+Callala Bay - Currarong has averaged approximately 31 new dwelling approvals annually over the past five financial years, totalling 156 homes.
+As of FY26, 10 approvals have been recorded.
+Despite population decline, housing supply has remained adequate relative to demand, resulting in a balanced market with good buyer choice.
+The average expected construction cost value for new dwellings is $661,000, indicating developers are targeting the premium market segment with higher-end properties.

-In FY26, $1.8 million worth of commercial development approvals have been recorded, suggesting minimal commercial development activity in the area compared to residential.
-When compared to the rest of NSW, Callala Bay - Currarong shows moderately higher construction activity, at 23.0% above the regional average per person over the five-year period.
-This balance supports current property values while providing buyer choice.
-New development consists of 67.0% detached dwellings and 33.0% medium and high-density housing, expanding the range of medium-density options to create a mix of opportunities across price brackets.
+In FY26, $1.8 million in commercial development approvals have been recorded, suggesting minimal commercial development activity compared to residential.
+When compared to Rest of NSW, Callala Bay - Currarong shows moderately higher construction activity, balancing buyer choice while supporting current property values.
+New development consists of 67.0% detached dwellings and 33.0% medium and high-density housing, expanding the range of affordable options.
+This shift from the area's existing predominantly single-family housing stock (currently 96.0%) reflects decreasing availability of developable sites and changing lifestyles.

 Frequently Asked Questions - Development